 - Identify the main supply chains for different types of plastic and the associated waste flows and their destination and leakages to waterways and oceans

-- Co-develop an industry and technology roadmap for a plastics circular economy unlocking future opportunities of plastic recycling and for industrial redesign and the creation of new materials, products, processes and business models that further circularity
+- Co-develop an industry and technology roadmap for a plastics circular economy unlocking future opportunities of plastic recycling and for industrial redesign and the creation of new materials, products, processes and business models that further circularity (for launch in 2023).

 - Identify new industries and enabling sector change through new infrastructure, regulation, market access, skills, culture change and strategic planning achieved through the roadmap process